 Los Angeles County (Civil)

-Please note: This process applies to case initiations only.
+Please note: This process applies to case initiations only and is only available for some limited case types.
+If the dropdown option does not populate with the desired selection, then it is recommended to contact the Court directly.
 LA Probate should reference the above requirements for eFileCA courts.

 Orange County